University Apartments Housing Regulations

 B.6 HALLWAY/ENTRYWAY USE

 The University Apartments staff reserve the right to inspect all rooms and document observations in order to ensure compliance with occupancy, maintenance, and health and safety regulations.
 Documentation may include pictures, work orders, or other written records.
 University Apartments staff may conduct Health and Safety Inspections as necessary.
+Such inspections will occur during normal business hours and upon prior notice except in the event of an emergency, abandonment, surrender, or other reason allowed by law.

 B.8 KEYS/KEY CARDS AND LOCKS

 All keys and access cards are the responsibility of the assigned resident.
 Keys are not to be duplicated, loaned, or furnished to any other person.
 Doors, door jambs, and locking mechanisms are not to be altered or tampered with in any way, especially in ways that would preclude doors from latching.
 This includes, but is not limited to, doors on resident rooms, common areas, gates, and exits/entrances.
 Installation of additional door locking mechanisms (e.g., deadbolt latches, chains, etc.) without prior written permission from your respective UA Administration Office is prohibited and will be removed at the expense of the resident.
 Lost, damaged or missing keys or keycards may be replaced for a fee.
-Residents will be charged for any alterations or damage to locks.
+Residents will be charged for any alterations or damage to locks, doors, or doorframes.

 B.9 MOTOR VEHICLES